Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 The Access to HE Diploma is an alternative route to higher education (HE) degree programmes.
 Please note that as part of the entry criteria, many universities will require English and Maths GCSEs at grades A- C in addition to the Access to HE Diploma qualification.

 You are advised to check the entry requirements for your intended progression route before you apply for the Access course.
 Some HE institutions may accept alternative qualifications, such as Functional Skills level 2 or Qualifications taken outside of the UK.

 For the Access to HE Diploma applicants should have at least both GCSE in English and Maths at grades A-C on entry (or evidence that an equivalent qualification is accepted by your university of choice).
-In addition, applicants will take a short pathway specific assessment.
-Those who pass all the assessments will be interviewed.
+All applicants will be interviewed.

 If you do not already have the entry qualifications, you could consider the following route in order to progress to the Access to HE programme: Complete a two year programme: Year 1: studying GCSE English and Maths, Year 2: Access to HE Diploma.
 For more information please contact our Learner Information team.

 If your first language is not English, you should have a minimum of 6.00 in IELTS alongside a UK or equivalent international qualification (a NARIC check will be required).

 Each module is assessed using a variety of criteria.
 You will be required to demonstrate creativity, critical thinking, evaluation, decision making, personal reflection, reading and research of relevant information, time management and effective communication skills.

 Each module carries a number of assessments.
 Depending on the module you will be assessed through combinations of the following: Written assignments, formal reports, practical assessments, presentations, essays, case studies, exams and reflective statements.